Get started with the .NET SDK

 Get multiple resources

-If no ID or key is included, then the endpoint returns a PagedQueryResponse, which is identical to the PagedQueryResults in the HTTP API.
+If you do not include an ID or key, the endpoint returns a PagedQueryResponse, which is identical to PagedQueryResults in the HTTP API.

 // Return an IShoppingListPagedQueryResponse